The oldest public wildflower garden in the United States

-Notes: Eloise Butler first recorded planting Compass Plant in 1913 - first on July 12 with a plant transplanted from the "Beltline Bridge" (the "Beltline" is current state highway 100 in Minneapolis) and then with seeds on Sept.
-10. More were added in 1915 and 1928.
+Notes: Eloise Butler first recorded planting Compass Plant in 1913 - first on July 12 with a plant transplanted from the "Beltline Bridge" (the "Beltline" is current state highway 100 in Minneapolis) and then with seeds on September 10.
+More were added in 1915 and 1928.
 Martha Crone planted it in 1948 and sowed seeds in 1953.
 It was listed on her 1951 inventory of plants in the Garden at that time.
 The plant is native to Minnesota in the SE quarter from Ramsey county south and also across the southern tier of counties to the Dakota border.
 Compass Plant is one of two Silphiums native to Minnesota, the other is Cup Plant, S. perfoliatum.
-In North America, Compass Plant, Silphium laciniatum is found from the Central Plains eastward to New York, Pennsylvania and Virginia, absent in the Gulf Coast area in the U.S.; Known only in Ontario in Canada.
+In North America, Compass Plant, Silphium laciniatum is found from the Central Plains eastward to New York, Pennsylvania and Virginia, absent in the Gulf Coast area in the U.S.; known only in Ontario in Canada.